 Synthetic Hockey Pitches can be made up from a wide range of different surface types.
 However, the most commonly selected (and the ones we recommend) are 2G artificial turf and Multisport synthetic turf.
-Both offer an incredible environment to play hockey in as well as many benefits to the players and the owners.
+Both offer an incredible environment playing hockey in as well as many benefits to the players and the owners.

 2G artificial turf is a sand-based surface with short synthetic grass blades sticking up.
 Many people agree that this surface is one of the best to play hockey on due to how flat the ground is.
 One of the many problems hockey players can encounter is an uneven pitch.
 Certain areas may slow down the ball whilst others may speed it up.
-With this surface, however, this problem doesn’t occur as water is drained away and the sand provides a good level of cushioning and friction.
+With this playing surface, however, this problem doesn’t occur as water is drained away and the sand provides a good level of cushioning and friction.